 - Clean the area as normal to remove any superficial dirt and dust.

-- Next, apply the chosen cleaner using a sponge or soft cloth.
+- Next, choose a cleaner from the list above and apply it to the glass using a sponge or soft cloth.

 - Allow it set for a few minutes. (if applicable)

-- Use the hot water to gently scrub the area and remove the cleaner.
+- Use hot water to gently scrub the area and remove the cleaner.

 - Repeat until the greasy film is removed.

 - There are many different cleaners that individuals have found helpful in removing this grime from the front of appliances.
 Cream cleaners, Sheila Shine spray, ammonia (ensure that it is not used with any bleach products) as well as auto-cleaning products have been successful in removing the film.

 - Avoid using any abrasive cleaners or scratch pads on glass doors as it will cause fine scratches across the surface.
 These scratches are often mistaken for a film, however they cannot be removed with the above cleaners.